 Detoxing MSG: Thankfully, the answer is yes.
 MSG may be detoxed out of the body, either by way of specially forumlated supplements or via the sometimes slower route of making important dietary changes.
 First, become an avid label reader and know all the hidden names for msg.
 Second, add nutrients to your diet that may help the body release msg, such as red clover and Omega-3's.
 Taking a good multivitamin with plenty of Vitamin C, the B Vitamins and Vitamin E will give the body support for releasing toxins.

 In addition, there are formulas that target monosodium glutamate, such as one I found online for detoxing both aspartame as well as msg.
-It is put out by a company called Desert Biologics and their website says they only sell to professional practitioners so it looks like you'd have to go to a doctor that sells them to their patients as part of their treatment.
-I have seen Desbio products listed for sale online but I'd check with the Desbio reps via their website before ordering from another source.
+It is put out by a company called Deseret Biologicals and their website says they only sell to professional practitioners so it looks like you'd have to go to a doctor that sells them to their patients as part of their treatment, at least for the MSG detox formula.